OzzyCallooh/KnightroBot/README.md

 ## Configuration

-KnightroBot uses JSON configuration files, usually with a name like `*.config.json`.
-I use `dev.config.json` and `prod.config.json` for testing and production environments, respectively.
-The file [sample.config.json](sample.config.json) provides notes on each configuration parameter.
-Most notably, the Telegram bot token should be pasted in that file.
+KnightroBot uses [JSON](http://json.org) configuration files, usually with a name like `*.config.json` (`dev.config.json` and `prod.config.json` are good config file names for testing and production environments, respectively).
+The file [sample.config.json](sample.config.json) provides an example configuration file with notes on each parameter.
+Most notably, the Telegram bot token should be pasted in the configuration file.

 ## Running the Bot